Cattle & Millipedes: Women Gardeners fight to keep their vegetable seedlings alive

 As consumers of vegetables such as carrots, cucumbers, garden eggs, cabbage, okra, pepper and onions, we complained about the price without knowing that behind the scenes, in the Gardens, Women fight a lot of battles.

-Among the battles fought by the women Gardeners of Keur Sidiq Busso is the battle against Millipedes and Cattle to save the lives of their vegetable seedlings that grow into a fresh and juicy vegetable we enjoy in our daily meals.
+Among the battles fought by the women Gardeners of Keur Sidiq Busso is the battle against Millipedes and Cattle to save the lives of their vegetable seedlings that grow into the fresh and juicy vegetables we enjoy in our daily meals.

-On the 29th of July, 2024, this medium travelled to Keur Sidiq Busso, in the North Bank Region of the Gambia, plying the Banjul-Barra Ferry Crossing route for 45 minutes, and joining a vehicle for a 30-minute drive From Barra to Keur selleh, where we took a Motorbike for another 15-minute drive to Keur Sidiq Busso, a village inhabited by a mixture of tribes including Fulas, Bambara, Manjago and Wollof.
+On the 29th of July, 2024, I travelled to Keur Sidiq Busso, in the North Bank Region of the Gambia, plying the Banjul-Barra Ferry Crossing route for 45 minutes, and joining a vehicle for a 30-minute drive From Barra to Keur selleh, where I took a Motorbike for another 15-minute drive to Keur Sidiq Busso, a Hamlet inhabited by a mixture of tribes including Fulas, Bambara, Manjago and Wollof.

-The Women’s Garden is located on the outskirts of the village, which is an hour's walk through remote farmlands.
+The Women’s Garden is located on the outskirts of the Hamlet, requiring a 40-minutes walk through remote farmlands to reach.

-The women used logs to fence the Garden to prevent cattle from entering and destroying their vegetables.
+The women used logs and barbed wire to fence the Garden to prevent cattle from entering and destroying their vegetables.

 However, that does not stop cattle from knocking down the locally made fence and grazing through the Garden at night to eat vegetables grown by the poor women.